 Dead Time is a measure of how long a photon counting circuit is "dead" (or cannot count a second photon) after a first photon has been detected.
-This characteristic of counting circuits can lead to counting errors especially at high photon rates if not compensated for.
-The DT command initiates a test for the measurement of the dead time of the Photon counting circuits of the Brewer.
-The DT command is normally executed as part of the ED routine and the test results are recorded in the DTOAVG file.
-Times differences of greater than 5% should be investigated.
+Incorrect dead time values can result in errors in intensity values, especially at high count rates.
 The dead time for each instrument is manually record in the Instrument Constants File and can be seen on the PO command printout.